exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 ### 2016
 - To Kill a Mockingbird.
 Harper Lee
+- The Seven Principles for Making Marriage Work.
+John M. Gottman and Nan Silver

 ### 2015
 - The goal: a process of ongoing improvement.
 Eliyahu Goldratt